phalcon/documentation/docs/db-models.md

     array $dataColumnMap = null
 ): ModelInterface
 ```
-Assigns data to the model.
+Assign data to the model.
 The `data` parameter can be an array or a database row.
 The `whitelist` is an array of model properties that will be updated during the assignment process.
-Omitted properties will NOT be accepted even if they are included in the array or database row; nevertheless if one of them is required by the model, the data will not be saved and the model will produce an error.
+Omitted properties will NOT be accepted even if they are included in the array or database row; nevertheless, if one of them is required by the model, the data will not be saved and the model will produce an error.
 The `dataColumnMap` is an array that maps columns from the `data` to the actual model.
 This helps when you want to map input from an array such as `$_POST` to fields in the database.

 Assign values to a model from an array